tpope/pry-editline/README.markdown

 that's not what I need.
 Usually I'm about 80 characters or so into a hairy one-liner when I think, "you know, I really wish I was in Vim right about now."
 In Bash, one can load the current command line into an editor with `C-x C-e`.
-And now, you can do so in IRB and Pry.
+And now, you can do the same in IRB and Pry.

 The gem is named after [Pry][] so that it will be automatically loaded as a Pry plugin (and because, let's face it, that's a good train to